 To complete the picture bacon has a very high protein score with some vitamins and minerals as well.

 If you are struggling with insulin resistance or diabetes you need to reduce the insulin load of your meals to achieve normal blood glucose levels.
-But at the same time you also need to maximize the nutrient density of the food you eat.
+But at the same time, you also need to maximise the nutrient density of the food you eat.

 After analysing more than 400 meals I have listed below the highest ranking nutrient dense low carb and keto recipes.